Y0Coss/docs-fork/pages/hosted_private_cloud/opcp/how-to-setup-instance-from-api/guide.en-en.md

 ### Instance Installation

-With the elements retrieved previously, you can create an instance to deploy on the desired flavor:
+With the previously gathered information, you can create an instance to deploy an operating system along with your SSH public key on the desired flavor:

 ```bash
 openstack server create --key-name OPCPdocs2 --flavor scale-1 --image "Debian 12 LVM OPCP" --network opcpdocs OPCPdocs-server